claws/quadcopter/doc/builds/djif450/hardware/index.rst

 Hardware
 ========

-This section of the documentation covers how I installed the MC and the associated GPS receiver, LED status device and connected the Spektrum AR610 receiver that came with the Spektrum DX6i transmitter.
+This section of the documentation covers how I installed the FC and the associated GPS receiver, LED status device and connected the Spektrum AR610 receiver that came with the Spektrum DX6i transmitter.